-The use and complexity of door hardware and electronic access control systems is skyrocketing as the demand for secure, green and smart buildings becomes greater.
-These complexities are driving an increase in the number of issues and violations found during installation, inspection and commissioning of doors and electronic access control systems.
-Issues with these critical building elements result in significant change orders that often come late in the construction process and are very costly to address.
-Use these three tactics to start preventing change orders related to door hardware and electronic access control systems.
+Demand for secure and smart buildings has grown and resulted in more complex door hardware and electronic access control system designs.
+These complexities are driving an increase in the number of issues found during AHJ inspections.
+The issues found late in projects by inspectors typically require costly change orders to be corrected.
+Use these three tactics to start preventing the costly change orders related to door hardware and electronic access control systems.

 1. Ensure Specification Clarity & Code Compliance

 Many times change orders are a direct result of unclear (“loose”) specifications or contradictions between specifications and current building codes.
-Ensure your designer has a clear understanding of current building code requirements, the systems that can be integrated best with each other and the owner’s requirements for functionality.
-Doing so will help eliminate the last second changes often imposed by the authority having jurisdiction and prevent the launch of systems that don’t meet the needs of the end user.
+Make sure your designer has a clear understanding of current building code requirements, the systems that can be integrated best with each other and the owner’s requirements for functionality.
+Vetting the designers expertise and understanding of codes and requirements will help eliminate issues found during AHJ inspections and prevent the launch of systems that don’t meet the needs of the end user.

 Real project example: On a recent project, the door swing direction was not specified accurately to meet code.
 This “simple” issue required the replacement and rework on over 50 openings costing the owner $50,000.